Skip to main content

 • Inquire about previous mediation outcomes and whether they were successful for the client.

 • Ask the lawyer whether your state adopted the Uniform Mediation Act.
 Several states, including Illinois and Ohio, have adopted its key provisions.
-Can the attorney help you find the law so you can be familiar with its terms?

-• Be sure you understand the mediation lawyer's fees before you decide to hire them.
-Don't expect to receive a discounted mediation rate.
+• Be sure you understand the mediation lawyer’s fees before you decide to hire them.
+Don’t expect to receive a discounted mediation rate.
 Most lawyers charge their usual hourly rate.
-Mediation is generally a more cost-effective approach to resolving a dispute than going to trial.
+Mediation is still a more cost-effective approach to resolving a dispute than going to trial.

 • Be clear about what role your lawyer will take and what expectations your lawyer has of you.

-Tips for Searching for a Mediation Lawyer
+Tips for Finding the Right Mediation Lawyer for You

 If you’re not sure how to begin locating a good lawyer for your mediation sessions, consider the following tactics: